vishandi/tp/docs/UserGuide.md

 ## FAQ

 **Q**: Why does `UniGenda` have sample data when it is first launched?
-**A**: The purpose of the sample data is to allow new users to try out and be familiar with `UniGenda`.
-You may start `UniGenda` fresh by using the `clear` command to clear existing sample data.
+**A**: Sample data is pre-loaded onto the application to allow for users to be able to familiarise themselves with the features of `UniGenda` by being able to experiment easily without having to manually add events and persons one by one.
+To start afresh, you may use the `clear` command to clear existing data.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data folder with the folder that contains the data of your previous `UniGenda` home folder.